FusionAuth/fusionauth-site/astro/localcode/example-testing-lambdas/README.md

 docker compose up
 ```

-This will start a PostgreSQL database, and Elastic service, and the FusionAuth server.
+This will start a PostgreSQL database and the FusionAuth server.

 ## Running the Example App